BallAerospace/COSMOS/cosmos-frontend-init/README.md

 NOTE: All commands are assumed to be executed from this (cosmos-frontend-init) directory

-1. Ensure webpack are installed <!--- TODO: make this not require a global add.
-Should be in devDependencies, and just run `yarn` -->

-        cosmos-frontend-init> yarn global add webpack

 1. Bootstrap the frontend with yarn

         cosmos-frontend-init> yarn